Introduction

 Gender transition and gender affirmation can be deeply personal and vulnerable experiences for transgender, genderqueer, non-binary, genderfluid, or gender non-conforming individuals.

-Across North America, many jurisdictions, including those in Canada and the United States, legally protect individuals’ gender identity and gender expression in the workplace.
-In Canada, these are protected grounds under the Canadian Human Rights Act (Bill C‑16) and all provincial and territorial human rights codes.
-Employers have a duty to maintain a workplace free from discrimination and are expected to reasonably accommodate gender identity and expression, subject to applicable legal frameworks.
+Across North America, many jurisdictions, including Canada and parts of the United States, legally protect individuals’ gender identity and gender expression in the workplace.
+In Canada, these are protected grounds under the Canadian Human Rights Act.
+Employers have a duty to maintain a workplace that addresses forms of discrimination and are expected to reasonably accommodate gender identity and expression, subject to applicable legal frameworks.

-This journey can bring anxieties about job security, fears of adverse workplace treatment, and uncertainty about how to communicate or begin a transition at work.
+This journey can raise anxiety about job security, adverse workplace treatment, and uncertainty about how to communicate or begin a transition at work.

-Workplaces that are prepared with clear policies, affirming programs, and informed leadership are better equipped to uphold these rights and build cultures where gender-diverse team members are protected and supported.
+Workplaces that are prepared with clear policies, affirming programs, and informed leadership are better equipped to uphold these rights and build cultures where gender-diverse team members are empowered.

-This resource is designed to support people leaders, HR professionals, and organizational decision-makers in responsibly and proactively guiding gender transition and affirmation processes in the workplace.
+This resource is designed to support organizational decision-makers in responsibly and proactively guiding gender transition and affirmation processes in the workplace.
 It offers practical steps, respectful language, and legal context to ensure that transitioning team members are supported with care, clarity, and dignity.

 Gender Transition and Gender-Affirming Processes